rahulrameshnair/lcis/README.md

 ## Compatibility

-At present, the this code has been tested for compatibility with the following versions of Brightway and Python.
+The code has been tested for compatibility with the following versions of Brightway and Python.
 Due to the rapidly evovling nature of Brightway, these versions have to be kept in mind prior to the utlization of this code.
 - Brightway 2.4.2, 2.4.3
   - bw2calc 1.8.1, 1.8.2
   - bw2data 3.6.5, 3.6.6